ismaelsadeeq/Data-Structures-Algorithms-Problems/CONTRIBUTING.md

 E.g  folder Two-Pointer should have have problems  solved with the two pointer algorithm E.g  folder Sliding-Window should have problems solved with the sliding window algorithm.

 Create a new folder if one doesn't already exist for the Data-Structure, Algorithm, or problem you solved.
 Make a folder with the name of the Data-Structure or Algorithm.
-In the folder if their is no folder for the programming language create another folder with the programming language name. e.g Python then inside it create another folder for the Data-Structure e.g LinkedList, inside LinkedList create source file for the Data-Structute e.g Js-Linked-List.js to write your solution.
+In the folder if there is no folder for the programming language create another folder with the programming language name. e.g Python then inside it create another folder for the Data-Structure e.g LinkedList, inside LinkedList create source file for the Data-Structute e.g Js-Linked-List.js to write your solution.
 Add a ReadMe.md file with a brief description of the problem or algorithm, its complexity and runtime, and a link to an explanation blog post.